mattsilber/sigcap/readme.md

 ### Migrating Version 1x to Version 2x

 Read this [migration guide](https://github.com/mattsilber/sigcap/raw/master/migration-v1-v2.md).

+### Moved to MavenCentral

+As of version 3.0.0, sigcap will be hosted on MavenCentral.
+Versions 2.x and below will remain on JCenter.

 ### Error: `No variant found for `sigcap`` when building the sample